artemgomel89/DoneWithIt/README.md

 * `Ability to add listings, connected to your account with geo-positioning` - expo location.

-* `11 Screens` - Welcome, Register, Login, Account, Upload, View Image, Messages, Dialog, Listings, Listing Edit, and Listing Details Screens.
+* `11 Screens` - Welcome, Register, Login, Listings, Listing Details Screen, Add new Listing, Upload Listing, Account, Messages, Dialog, My Listings,

 * `Animation` - Using Lottie (Activity Indicator, done animation and more).